Understanding your solar billing

-PLEASE NOTE: If you were already a solar customer before December 16, 2016, meaning you received permission to turn on your solar energy generating system before that date, please use the below statements to understand your bill:
+PLEASE NOTE: If you were a solar customer before December 16, 2016, meaning you received permission to turn on your solar energy generating system before that date, please download these statements to understand your bill:

 How does Net Energy Metering (NEM) billing work?

-As a Net Energy Metering customer, you will receive your annual True-up statement at the end of the 12th month of your billing cycle.
+As a Private rooftop solar customer, you will receive your annual True-Up statement at the end of the 12th month of your billing cycle.
 The True-Up statement reconciles all the cumulative energy charges, credits and compensation for the entire 12-month billing cycle.
 If you have a balance due after all charges and credits are reconciled, that amount will appear on the last PG&E bill of your 12-month billing cycle.
 By law, any remaining credits will be reset to zero before the beginning of your new 12-month billing cycle.

 Will I receive payment for excess energy generated by my system?

 At True-Up, you may be entitled to compensation for surplus energy—if your system produced more energy than your home used over the 12-month billing cycle.
-The rate is set by California Public Utilities Commission at approximately $0.03 per kilowatt-hour (kWh).
-As a NEM customer, you do not need to take any action to receive compensation.
+The rate is set by California Public Utilities Commission at approximately two to four cents per kilowatt-hour (kWh).
+As a Private rooftop solar customer, you do not need to take any action to receive compensation.
 PG&E will determine your eligibility automatically at the end of each True-Up billing cycle and calculate any amount owed to you on the True-Up Statement.
 Learn more about Net Surplus Compensation.

 How is my bill affected by my rate schedule?